Why we love the habit of regular Family Meetings

 Sam and I have also used Family Meetings as a time to introduce a new routine or to get the children on board with a new idea (or an old one that’s fallen off our radar!)
 Over the years this has been a new chore system, habits we’ve noticed everyone has started to get away with, or a general laziness.
 Coming together to discuss things in a safe, supportive atmosphere really helps to reset how everyone is feeling, too.

 I think Family Meetings are also a great way to model healthy conversations and conflict resolution.
 Each person is a unique individual and yet, in a family unit, we need to work as a team and learn how to get along, day in, day out!
-This is especially true in a homeschooling environment (and a very small house!) where it can feel like we’re on top of one another with very little space to ourselves.
-Having a format in which we can ALL be honest about how we’re feeling also means that niggly behaviours can be nipped in the bud before they develop into habits that are much harder to break.
+This is especially true in a homeschooling environment (and a very small house!) where it can feel like we’re on top of one another without much space to ourselves.

 Finally, we end our Meetings by praying together.
 We ask the Lord to help us all to remember what’s been said and to be willing to change our behaviour if necessary.
 This helps to finish things positively and it’s a good reminder that we’re all in this as a family.